aoutir/HafsaProjects/README.md

 * Achived an F1 score of 0.53 with the stackedCNNpred which was quite impressive since the training set was small.

-# Project : Data analytics for short term forecasting of electrical power
+# Project : Data analytics for short term forecasting of electrical power with the lab LCA2
-* Optimization of the prediction of electrical power using feature selection.
+* The aim of the project is to maximize the consumption of electrical power by accurately forecasting power consumption using historical data measurements.
+There are two types of power consumptions, and the team believes that if the same conditions are reproduced, the power magnitude will behave similarly.
+To achieve this, they have identified a set of influential features, such as time and day, and cluster the historical power measurements according to these features.
+For each cluster, they build a histogram and use it to predict power consumption for new days.
+The goal is to discover the optimal set of features for clustering that provides the most accurate predictions.
+By using this approach, the team hopes to maximize power consumption while minimizing waste and cost.
-* Exploratory data analysis to determine the influence of features.
+* Exploratory data analysis in order to get insights about the historical measurements of power generation.
-* Clustering using Kmeans and GMM.
+* Studying the optimal classification criterion for power magnitudes using clustering techniques: Kmeans and GMM.
+* Analyse the influence of features using statistical tests Anova correlation and Pearson correlation coefficient.

 # [Project : DECIDE ](https://github.com/aoutir/DECIDE)